Thursday, May 29, 2008

 Therefore, in general, he avoided attending such programmes because if he participated in one function and failed to attend the other, he would disappoint many persons.
 However, in this case he said the film unit wanted him to participate in the function.
 Though it was a Telugu film, it was titled ‘Bujjigaadu - Made in Chennai’ and the function was also being held in Chennai, he said, pointing out that initially they merely wanted him to release the CD at his residence.

-Later, they said they would have a quiet function at Andhra Club, and he said okay because he liked the Andhra Club and looked forward to visiting the place after a long gap.
+a long gap.
 Then they said they would call a couple of presspersons and cameramen, to which he said, “If you call one or two presspersons, you might as well call the other presspersons” (amidst laughter).
 That is how this function became a big one, he pointed out.

 He said he was happy to come to Andhra Club and meet some of his old friends.